mackenziekbrooks/dci102-f18-humanities-data/Unit 2/unit2_activities.md

 * To open CSV file > Get External Data > From Text > Choose your delimiter
 * To combine cells > =(A2&" "&B2)
 * To fill in whole column, drag down the bottom right corner of the first cell.
+* Copy columns with formulas and paste special as "value" to preserve actual data.
+*

 ## Activity 7: Peer Review
 ### Documentation